Why Smart Companies Own the Problem — Even When It’s Not Their Fault

 Whether you’re a retailer, manufacturer, distributor, or architect — if you care about your business and your name, you show up and own it.

-1. Smart Companies Take the Call
+1. Smart Companies Take The Call

 When a flooring job goes sideways — whether due to performance issues, appearance concerns, or unmet expectations — the blame often lands on the installer.
 And yes, poor installation is sometimes the cause.
 But many times, the root issue lies elsewhere: a misinformed end user, poor site conditions, lack of maintenance, or an inappropriate product choice.